 But the more famous ad that happened in recent years was by Taiwanese airline EVA Air who got the actor Takeshi Kaneshiro to cycle carefreely along this road, and stop under a picturesque tree to have some tea.
 It’s a pretty epic moment, so much so that the tree is now called the Takeshi Kaneshiro tree and where just about everyone is gathered to try and reenact that star moment beneath its branches.
 Good luck not capturing anyone else in your shot though – it can get pretty crowded

-Cycle the other famous road Tiantanglu or Road to Heaven
+Cycle the other famous road Road to Heaven or Tiantanglu 天堂路

 Bisecting the Mr Brown Boulevard is another road originally known as Wanxin Road, but better known as Tiantang road or the road to heaven.
 Unlike Mr Brown Road which is lovely and straight, this one has some pleasing curves to it that is said to resemble a dragon’s tail.